01 December 2020 by Helen Todd

-For many people, winter is the season they long for.
+For many people, winter is the season they long for - although this winter is clearly a bit different for many of us due to the Covid-19 travel restrictions.
 There’s nothing more inspiring than an icy, clear day of blue skies and snowy mountains stretching as far as the eye can see.
 When we spend so many winter days cooped up behind a computer or tucked up at home, it feels especially good to stretch the legs and get outdoors.

 Coastal or woodland walks really come into their own in winter, but you can’t gain essential experience without getting up high.
 And if you do head to the hills, you’ll need full winter gear and the skills to navigate your way out of a white-out by using a map and compass.
 Mountain weather is notoriously changeable and that lovely sunny morning can easily deteriorate into a full-blown blizzard by the afternoon.